Institutional Diplomas (DE)

 • Continuing education: €4,200

-NB: For candidates in continuing education, the application must be submitted through the university organization SFC-UM is mandatory.
+Note: For continuing education candidates, enrollment must be processed through the university SFC-UM is mandatory.

 Training objective:

-In the world of sports performance expertise, video is now essential.
-This training program aims to prepare students for professional integration into high-level sports organizations as video analysts.
+In the field of sports performance analysis, video has become an indispensable tool.
+This training program is designed to prepare students for careers as video analysts within elite sports organizations.

-The training program draws on the various aspects of the profession to enable trainees to integrate directly into a performance unit for a high-level club or training center.
+The training program draws on the various aspects of the profession to enable trainees to join a dedicated performance unit at a top-tier club or a training center.

-Candidates will be able to produce an analysis report in response to a request from the coach.
-Designing this report will require creating coding windows for data collection, either deferred or live, exporting this data for interpretation, extracting relevant elements, and presenting them in a concise and explicit manner so that their use leads to performance.
-In this context, the construction of dynamic databases will be at the heart of the case studies.
+Candidates will be able to produce an analytical report in response to a specific request from the coach.
+Designing this report will require creating data collection templates for both real-time and recorded data, exporting this data for analysis, extracting relevant information, and presenting it in a concise and clear manner so that its application leads to improved performance.
+In this context, the construction of dynamic databases will be central to the case studies.

-At the end of the training course, a certificate may be issued by Hudl and Dartfish.
+Upon completion of the training, a certification may be issued by Hudl and Dartfish.

 This program enables students to develop the following skills:

-• Offline (analysis is performed using stored videos): be able to design a sequencing panel or coding window to respond to a trainer command.
+• Offline (analysis is performed using stored videos): be able to design a sequencing panel or a coding window in response to a coach’s request

 • Develop sequencing panels and coding windows that allow you to collect as much data as possible with as few clicks as possible.

-• Cross-referencing collected data to highlight trends in team sports
+• Analyze the collected data to identify trends in team sports

-• Extract relevant video sequences to give meaning to the collected data and organize a
+• Extract relevant video clips to make sense of the collected data and organize a

-• Live (during the game) or in training: Provide instant analysis in consultation with the coaches on the bench, enabling staff to make informed decisions.
+• During the game or in practice: Provide real-time analysis in consultation with the coaches on the bench, enabling the staff to make informed decisions.

 • Present, disseminate, summarize, and archive data.

-• Enrich the video with multiple shots and 3D animation to reinforce the information to be conveyed in the context of match preparation, motivational messages, and youth training.
+• Enhance the video with multiple camera angles and 3D animation to reinforce the message being conveyed in the context of game preparation, motivational messages, and youth training.

-• Recover images, choose the most suitable solution (drones, IP cameras, control room, HD cameras)
+• Capture footage and choose the most suitable solution (drones, IP cameras, mobile production trucks, HD cameras)

-• Archive information in the form of dynamic, targeted databases: recruitment of future players, training of young players, club DNA, sports season.
+• Store information in dynamic, object-oriented databases: recruitment of future players, youth player development, club identity, and the sports season.

-• Collaborate with humility and openness in an analytical capacity within a video unit.
+• Work collaboratively with humility and openness to new ideas, adopting an analytical approach within a video production team.
 Stimulate curiosity by engaging with other disciplines.

 Course duration